 The internal whistle-blowing system consists of two channels for reporting compliance violations.
 Speak-Up Desks are provided for use within the Pigeon Group.
 The Pigeon Partners Line is for the use of persons outside of the Group, including business partners.

 Each year, the GHO Risk Management Committee reports to the Board of Directors regarding the matters reported through the in-house whistle-blowing system, the results of the Committee's responses and related information.

 Speak-Up Desk (In-house Whistle-blowing System)

 We have established Speak-Up Desk so that any executives and employees of the Pigeon Group (including those employees who have retired within one year) who suspect that a violation of corporate ethics, etc. (compliance violation) may occur or is occurring in the course of business activities can report the issue to a Speak-Up Desk or seek consultation about the issue there.
-Pigeon personnel are advised about Speak-Up Desk and how to use it through compliance education.
+Pigeon personnel are advised about Speak-Up Desk and how to use it through compliance training, etc.

-In FY2020 the Speak-Up Desk received 3 reports of compliance violations.
+In FY2022 the Speak-Up Desk received 5 reports of compliance violations.